 Competence required.
 Hence, show work.
 As a result, recommendations play a key role.

-Products are sold to earn a living.
+First, products are sold to earn a living.
 Then, professions are practiced.
 Given, we support friends.

 Thus, professional Social Media is exclusive User Generated Content.
 Only for business contacts.
 Industry networking to support a career.

-Contacts, content, curation, and recommendations.
+Next, contacts, content, curation, and recommendations.
 Hence, an industry of specialized networks.
 So, niche networks are industry specific.
 Others include all professions.

 Popular opinion on professional customs.
 Consequently, cool for work.
 How to act.